ToposInstitute/RelationalThinking-Book/chp2-dwd.md

 # Chapter 2: Dynamical Systems

-INTRO:

 In the previous chapter we learned how to input directed graphs into a computer, but those directed graphs didn't *do* anything.
-In this chapter we'll bring these graphs to life, animating their evolving states over time
+In this chapter we'll bring these graphs to life, animating their evolving states over time.

 Recall "example 2" (?) from the last chapter, in which our roommate Tuco took over dishes-duty from me and my wife.